mbevand/excess-deaths/README.md

 On this 45-year range, the IFR increases by: (3.203 / 0.024)^(1 / 45) =
 1.115-fold with each year of increase.
 We term this factor **ifr_inc**.

+Secondly, for each state, we determine the mean age of COVID deaths.
+This is calculated from the [CDC dataset "Provisional COVID-19 Deaths by Sex and Age"](https://data.cdc.gov/NCHS/Provisional-COVID-19-Deaths-by-Sex-and-Age/9bhg-hcku) by the script [calc_age_of_deaths.py](calc_age_of_deaths.py).

-Secondly, each state is adjusted by normalizing its excess deaths to what it would be if the median age was 40 (an arbitrary value).
-We do this by mutiplying excess death by:
+Thirdly, each state is adjusted by normalizing its excess deaths to what it would be if the mean age of COVID deaths was 74 (an arbitrary value).
+Concretely, excess deaths are simply mutiplied by:

-ifr_inc ^ (40 - state_median_age)
+ifr_inc ^ (74 - mean_age_of_covid_deaths)

-States population and median age data is from the [US Census Bureau 2019 estimates](https://www2.census.gov/programs-surveys/popest/datasets/2010-2019/state/detail/SCPRC-EST2019-18+POP-RES.csv).
+Finally, to calculates excess mortality "per capita", states population is obtained from the [US Census Bureau 2019 estimates](https://www2.census.gov/programs-surveys/popest/datasets/2010-2019/state/detail/SCPRC-EST2019-18+POP-RES.csv).